AhmedElsherbini/Clinker_naming/README.md

 Well, we simply substitute the trans_table with *, and then all genes will have a conserved value of * at the transl_table in the HTML file.

-Then, you have to open the HTML file
+Then, you have to open the HTML file and enjoy working.